 If you have any questions regarding your application or the OK-INBRE SURP, please do not hesitate to contact us at email@example.com.

 The OK-INBRE SURP aims to prepare and encourage undergraduate students to pursue careers in biomedical research or health related sciences.
 The program introduces outstanding undergraduate students to intensive, hands-on research experiences in an experienced biomedical research lab.
-The faculty mentor, graduate students, and laboratory technicians work very closely with the undergraduate student, teaching science as well as methods and techniques while allowing the student to assume responsibility for the project.
+The faculty mentor, graduate students, and laboratory technicians work very closely with the undergraduate student, teaching methods and techniques while allowing the student to assume responsibility for the project.
 At the end of the program, students write an abstract and create a poster for their project, then participate in a poster judging competition with other summer students from the various OUHSC SURPs.
 On the final day, students show off their progress at a poster session to the research community.
 Students participating in our intensive programs receive generous support to allow pursuit of their research activities full-time (40 hours/week) without distraction.
 Students will be selected on a competitive basis.

 The University of Oklahoma Health Sciences Center (OUHSC) hosts five summer undergraduate research programs: OK-INBRE, SURE, CURE, CRISP, DiCR and NARCH.
 To find out more about all SURP programs offered by OUHSC, visit the OUHSC SURP page.
 Each program has its own application.